ken-rubin/TGv1000/README.md

 Execute: "git clone https://github.com/ken-rubin/TGv1000.git", to get the code.
-Note that the above command creates a subdirectory from the current, active user directory.
+Note that the above command creates a subdirectory relative to the current active user directory.
 So there is no need to create a TGv1000 folder explicitly.

 Navigate to the TGv1000 folder then execute: "npm install", from this root project folder to install all required local npm package dependencies.